up button arrow

 Landlord insurance coverage in Texas typically includes coverage of the landlord’s rental property against fire/water damages, vandalism, wind/hail damages, and liability claims.

-Who is Covered by Landlord Insurance in Texas?
+Who Is Covered By Landlord Insurance in Texas?

 What Types of Items Does Landlord Insurance Cover in Texas?